Marlene’s career spanned a remarkable six decades. She made her final performances December 12 and 13 at Mezzrow, a Greenwich Village jazz club.

 God Bless you, Marlene.

-Cole Mathieson and friends at The Concorde, Eastleigh, UKThe Rhondda Jazz Club meets this evening when I know Madge will announce to all present the news of Marlene’s death.
+The Rhondda Jazz Club meets this evening when I know Madge will announce to all present the news of Marlene’s death.
 We are all be saddened by the news and the thought that she will no longer be able to entertain us in her inimitable style.

 We were all looking forward to her next visit, and she will be missed.